ernestojimenezruiz/logmap-conservativity/README.md

 ## Use and Installation

 * This project can be imported into Eclipse or other environments as a maven project it can be cloned using `git clone https://github.com/ernestojimenezruiz/logmap-conservativity.git`
-* To generate a JAR file using Maven, run `mvn clean install` from the main project folder.
+* To generate a JAR file using Maven, run `mvn clean install` from the cloned project folder.
 * Dependencies:

 	1. Together with the JAR file maven will also generate a folder with the "java-dependencies"